marina601/discover-malta/TESTING.md

 ![view-reviews](readme-files/lighthouse/lighthouse-view-reviews.jpg)

-- Magiority of performance issues is due to the image files being large, i have compressed all the images to reduce loading time using [TinyPing](https://tinypng.com/)
+- Majority of performance issues is due to the image files being large, I  have compressed all the images to reduce loading time using [TinyPing](https://tinypng.com/)

 ### Cross-Browser Compatibility Table